The Art of Creating a Perfect PR Pitch

 Conclusion

-There are plenty of PRs and marketing experts out there, all trying to get their media pitches read by the same journalists.
+There are plenty of marketing experts and PR experts out there, all trying to get their media pitches read by the same journalists.
 We know how to make our emails stand out from the crowd, or there is little value in sending them at all!

 And if this all feels too overwhelming, start with our free PR Guide which has a summary of considerations.
 Get in touch to discuss your requirements.